A Revolutionary Concept – Power a Vacation Home Without Fuel

 Feel the sense of freedom.
 Build your own escape home.

-Zero-Amp Tech is the only technology in the world that is able to power an entire house for less than the price of a furnace, and then continue powering it for free for 30 to 50 years (theoretical life of a building).
+Zero-Amp Tech is the only technology in the world that is able to power an entire house for less than the price of a furnace, and then continue powering it for free for 30 to 50 years (the theoretical life of a building).

 This technology opens up a new world for anyone who longs to spend time in the wilds but still have the comforts of electric power – and with electricity you can do anything.
-This technology eliminates the need for power transmission lines that spoil the skyline, nor a need for propane.
+This technology eliminates the need for power transmission lines that spoil the skyline, and a need for propane.
 A 65kW power unit will power a building of 2,000 to 5,000 square feet.

 The word “revolution” does apply here.
 Zero-Amp Tech power production systems are not powered by fuel.
 If plugged into a utility outlet a ZAT unit will not register power usage.
 When a home is not connected to a grid, ZAT but will power the entire home without the use of a magnet, a battery, or solar.
 And once started, the system does not stop.
 The system is closedlooped (keeps on going) and uses overunity, meaning that there is a dramatic increase in power.
 This disproves the physics Laws of Thermodynamics which states that energy can neither be created nor destroyed.

 Zero-Amp Technology creates new electric energy – revolutionary.

 If out in a rural area, be assured that the Green of the home will mirror the surroundings – no carbon footprints because there are no emissions.

 This system can be used in town or out in the wilderness – power a pied a terre as well as a log cabin.
 Make your escape home your primary dwelling.
 When saving so much in utility bills, there is no limit to architectural creativity.
 Visit here for a typical home in a kit.